 Act 1 has put an increased emphasis on the need to consider the financial status of the home schools on a school by school basis and moved the budget time frame ahead seven months.
-The Center has begun budget discussions for 2019-2020.
+The Center has begun budget discussions for 2020-2021.
 The Professional Advisory Committee, administration and the Joint Committee have been considering the instructional areas of the Center and discussion has begun to determine if expanding or eliminating program areas is in the best interest of the Center.
-This along with the continued funding of the Capital Projects fund, will allow continuing future capital improvements as the needs associated with a forty year old building continue to surface.
-Capital projects scheduled for the 2018-2019 school year include renovations to CADD and HVAC and server upgrades.
+This along with the continued funding of the Capital Projects fund, will allow continuing future capital improvements as the needs associated with a forty-year-old building continue to surface.
+Capital projects scheduled for the 2020-2021 school year include an in-house lighting project for approximately \$50,000 in lighting renovations.

 The nature of an increasing special needs population and updating technology continue to be of utmost importance in planning for the future.
 The Center will continually look at ways to find additional sources of grants to continue to support future budgets.
 Also, continued increases in the cost to conduct business, including significant industry-wide increases in health-care costs and increases in the employer's share of retirement contributions remain an ongoing financial challenge facing the Center's Joint Committee and the administration in the future.